Rakesh-Gurrala/CurrencyConvertion/README.md

 Choose a deployment platform (e.g., Heroku, AWS, Azure, or DigitalOcean).
 Set up a CI/CD pipeline for automated deployment.

-🔹 Step 7: Documentation & Submission
+🔹Step 7: Documentation & Submission
 Write a README File

 Explain how to set up, run, and test the application locally.